-Fixed-multiple-of-earnings benefit plans.
-These plans link the benefit amount to employee earnings, usually rounded to a stated dollar amount.
+Fixed multiple of earnings benefit plans.
+These plans link the benefit amount to employee's earnings, usually rounded to a stated dollar amount.
 This link enables the level of protection to increase automatically as income rises.

 Paid holidays.
 Holidays are days off from work on days of special religious, cultural, social, or patriotic significance on which work and business ordinarily cease.
 Employees may receive either full or partial pay for holidays.

 Paid vacation.
 Vacations are leave from work (or pay in lieu of time off) provided on an annual basis and normally taken in blocks of days or weeks.
 Paid vacations commonly are granted to employees only after they meet specified service requirements.
 The amount of vacation leave received each year usually varies with length of service.
 Vacation time off normally is paid at full pay or partial pay, or it may be a percentage of employee earnings.

 Paid personal leave.
 Personal leave is a general purpose leave benefit, used for reasons important to the individual employee, but not otherwise provided for by other forms of leave.
 Some employers place restrictions on the purposes for which personal leave may be used.